abdallah-alabed/abdallah-alabed/README.md

 - 👋 Hi, I’m @abdallah-alabed
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Working as a Software Engineer
 - 📫 How to reach me Abd.alabed97@gmail.com

 ## Top languages: